mneubrand/mneubrand.github.io/_hikes/2015-08-07-Ohlone-Wilderness-Thru-Hike.md

 From the peak it's only half a mile or so to Maggie's Half Acre campground and we arrived there shortly after 1pm.
 There was a tap with untreated water and we refilled our water bottles through our filter.
 I've never been so glad to have water before.
 I didn't even put up our tent but just unrolled one of our sleeping pads and took a long nap.

-Later in the afternoon we put up our tent and relaxed and read.
-Dinner was a bit of a letdown because I forgot to pack condiments and the buns we brought were mouldy so we had almonds and turkey jerky.
+Later in the afternoon we put up our tent and relaxed.
+Dinner was a bit of a letdown because I forgot to pack condiments and the buns we brought were mouldy.
+So all we had was prunes, almonds and turkey jerky.

 ![Maggie's Half Acre]({{ site.url }}/img/hikes/ohlone/9.jpg)